Meet the Team

 Dr. Shellie Williams interest is in dementia and caregiver education/support, maintaining independent function of cognitively impaired, and palliative care.
 She has actively engaged in the education of medical students, residents and fellows in care of geriatric patient and palliative care needs of elderly with dementia.
 She is involved in patient and caregiver advocacy.
 She was a member of the National Alzheimer’s Association Board of Directors.

-Tessa Garcia McEwen, AM, LCSW
+Tessa Garcia McEwen, AM, LCSW, CDP

 Fabiana Glazer